vvtelnov/cryptocurrency-price/README.md

 # React Cryptocurrency Application

-To visit site, please click -> [click here](https://vvtelnov.github.io/cryptocurrency-price) or enter this url **https://vvtelnov.github.io/cryptocurrency-price**in search bar of your web-browser
+To visit site, please click -> [click here](https://vvtelnov.github.io/cryptocurrency-price) or enter this url **https://vvtelnov.github.io/cryptocurrency-price** in search bar of your web-browser

 The React Cryptocurrency Application is a user-friendly web application that allows users to track and analyze cryptocurrency prices and trends in real-time.
 Built using React, it provides a responsive and interactive interface for cryptocurrency enthusiasts and investors.